Britain's Johnson enters the EU lions' den

 "He was positive, asked a lot of questions as some of the terminology and procedures are new to him, but he was showing interest, was engaged," Witold Waszczykowski said.

-"At the same time he does have this easy-going style so that makes the meeting a bit more colourful."
-(Additional reporting by Manon Jacob and Tom Korkemeier; Writing by Paul Taylor; Editing by Pravin Char)
+"At the same time he does have this easy-going style so that makes the meeting a bit more colorful."

+Additional reporting by Manon Jacob and Tom Korkemeier; Writing by Paul Taylor; Editing by Pravin Char